projectcapsule/capsule/docs/operator/mtb/block-use-of-host-pid.md

-# Block privilege escalation
+# Block use of host PID

 **Profile Applicability:** L1

 **Type:** Behavioral Check

-**Category:** Control Plane Isolation
+**Category:** Host Isolation

-**Description:** Control container permissions.
+**Description:** Tenants should not be allowed to share the host process ID (PID) namespace.

-**Rationale:** The security `allowPrivilegeEscalation` setting allows a process to gain more privileges from its parent process.
-Processes in tenant containers should not be allowed to gain additional priviliges.
+**Rationale:** The `hostPID` setting allows pods to share the host process ID namespace allowing potential privilege escalation.
+Tenant pods should not be allowed to share the host PID namespace.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` that sets `allowPrivilegeEscalation=false` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` that restricts `hostPID` usage and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF